LithoByte/LithoOperators/README.md

 ### `infix operator ?>`
 This is just an operator version of `ifExecute`.

-### `func ifApply(_ condition: Bool, _ function: (Self) -> Self) -> Self`
-This is an extension function for a protocol named `ConditionalApply`.
-This function passes itself to the given function if the condition is true.
-I don't use it much in iOS, but it's pretty helpful in Vapor when creating database queries.

 ### `func firstElement<T>(_ array: [T]) -> T?`
 This returns the first element of an array, if that element exists